Traditionally, Dragon NaturallySpeaking has been the gold standard for speech recognition software for the general public.

 In one other instance, Apple Voice Control interpreted my dictation as a command where Dragon on Windows correctly wrote down the words.

 Which one is better, Dragon or Apple Voice Control?

 Dragon wins the contest hands down

 There is a clear winner in this test: Dragon performed better than Apple Voice Control: Dragon made less than half the number of recogniton errors and it didn’t behave unexpectedly or confuse dication for commands.

 However, like I said earlier, it is not fair to expect this first version of Apple Voice Control on the Mac to be as good as Dragon Speech Recognition on Windows.
 Dragon has been around for ages, after all.
-And, although I am a huge fan of Dragon, it DOES cost $300 in the US Nuance store.
+And, although I am a huge fan of Dragon, it DOES cost $500 in the US Nuance store (price updated 2021).
 Not exactly peanuts!